-LITERACY AND NUMERACY CATCH-UP FUNDING
+LITERACY AND NUMERACY CATCH-UP PREMIUM

 Year 7 Literacy and Numeracy Catch-Up Premium